Renán Ignacio

 Up until college, I had never used my first name for anything outside of legal documents.
 I was now using Renán in the classroom and Ignacio outside of it.

-Since I met my advisor during undergrad as one of his Distributed Systems students, by the time I joined his research lab I was only known by Renán.
-And since almost everyone that knew me as Ignacio had moved away after finished undergrad, I was being called Renán more often than not.
-Even folks I became very close friends with in Grad school all still know me primarily as Renán.
+Since I met my advisor during undergrad as one of his Distributed Systems students, by the time I joined his research lab I was only known as Renán.
+And since almost everyone that knew me as Ignacio had moved away after they finished undergrad, I was being called Renán more often than not.
+As a result, even folks I became very close friends with in Grad school all still know me primarily as Renán.

-When I left academia, I was offered a job at company where my PhD advisor’s former student worked.
+When I left academia, I was interviewed for a job at a company where my PhD advisor’s former student worked.
 Since my advisor introduced me to my future manager, the name Renán made the jump from academia into industry.